ThirVondukr/passlib/docs/lib/passlib.apache.rst

     These classes will now preserve blank lines & "#" comments when updating htpasswd files; previous releases would throw a parse error.

+.. versionchanged:: 1.8

+    A number of methods deprecated since 1.6, have been removed.

 .. index:: Apache; htpasswd

 Htpasswd Files